Crew Health and Performance Exploration Analog: Habitat

 The exterior of Mars Dune Alpha simulates the surface of Mars.

-The habitat, known as Mars Dune Alpha, is a 1700 square foot 3D-printed area designed to simulate the type of structure that would be built on a mission to Mars.
+The habitat, known as Mars Dune Alpha, is a 1700 square foot 3D-printed area designed to simulate the type of structure that would be built on a mission to Mars, constructed by Icon 3D.
 It includes crew quarters, an exercise area, a work room, a recreation area, and a crop area.
 The crop area has been used to grow peppers, tomatoes, and other vegetables.
 The exterior of the habitat simulates the surface of Mars complete with a backdrop of cliffs and a ground made of red soil, which on a real mission to Mars could be used to 3D print the habitat.
 To leave the hangar out to the exterior, crew members go through an airlock.

 Missions

 The CHAPEA project consists of three missions.

 CHAPEA 1

 NASA began looking for applicants for CHAPEA 1 in 2023 with the following qualifications: